-The aim of Catch wrestling is to gain control over your opponent in order to :
+The aim of Catch Wrestling is to gain control over your opponent in order to:

-Put their opponent on their back – to pin them.
+Put your opponent on their back – to pin them.
 This is with any part of both shoulders or both shoulder blades of your opponent in contact with the mat at the same time.
 When the opponent is pinned, a win will instantly be given by the referee.
 Please note that it is irrelevant if you were going for a submission at the time, the rule is to remain OFF your back at all times.

 To force your opponent to submit.
 A submission is when force is used through a legitimate technique in a controlled way, causing pain for that opponent that he wishes to concede.
 It is for the wrestler to tap or to shout ‘tap’ and the match will immediately be terminated.